 The Company's contracts with customers may include promises to transfer licenses (perpetual or term-based), maintenance, and services to a user.
 Judgment is required to determine if the promises are separate performance obligations, and if so, the allocation of the transaction price to each performance obligation.
 When an arrangement includes multiple performance obligations which are concurrently delivered and have the same pattern of transfer to the customer, the Company accounts for those performance obligations as a single performance obligation.
 For contracts with more than one performance obligation, the transaction price is allocated among the performance obligations in an amount that depicts the relative SSP of each obligation.
 Judgment is required to determine the SSP for each distinct performance obligation.
-In instances where SSP is not directly observable, such as when the Company does not sell the product or service separately, the Company determines the SSP using information that may include market conditions and other observable inputs.
-The Company uses a range of amounts to estimate SSP when it sells each of the products and services separately and needs to determine whether there is a discount that should be allocated based on the relative SSP of the various products and services.
+In instances where SSP is not directly observable, such as when the Company does not sell the product or service separately, the Company uses a range of amounts to estimate SSP when it sells each of the products and services separately and needs to determine whether there is a discount that should be allocated based on the relative SSP of the various products and services.